medic/medic-docs/md/dev/workflow.md

 ### States

+#### Nothing

+If an issue has no status label at all then it needs to be triaged to work out the scheduled and priority.

 #### 0 - Backlog

 Proposed but not approved for development yet.
 This issue may be closed as unrequired, moved into scheduled, or linger in purgatory forever more.

 #### 1 - Scheduled

-Ready for development to begin.
-Scheduled issues must also be assigned to a milestone.
+We have all the design and detail we need to begin development.
+Once issues are in this state they can be selected for inclusion in a milestone and can be assigned to a developer for Active Work.

 #### 2 - Active Work

 In development and being worked on.
-Issues in this state must be assigned to a developer.
+Issues in this state must be assigned to a developer and be in the current milestone.

 Create one feature branch in each of the repositories you update.
 The name of the feature branch should be in the form `<issue-number>-<readable-name>`, for example `1104-inclusive-export`.
 Once you're satisfied with your changes:

 1. Submit a PR for each of the branches.
 2. Link from the PR to the original issue or vice versa.
 3. Assign the original issue to another developer for review, the PR can be left unassigned since it's linked on the original issue.

 #### 3 - Code Review